 Although your family or employer will be the one to sign and submit the initial petition, there's nothing to stop them from asking you to pay or reimburse them for these fees.
 If you have to pay, how much USCIS will charge can be found on the Forms page of the agency's website.
 For example, family petitioners file Form I-130; self-petitioners under the Violence Against Women Act (VAWA) and other special immigrant programs file Form I-360; fiancé visa petitioners file Form I-129F; and employers file Form I-140.

 To see the filing fee, search the USCIS Forms page for the appropriate form number.
-The fees are (as of early 2023):
+The most relevant fees are as follows:

-The State Department's immigrant visa application fee was (as of early 2023):
+The State Department's immigrant visa application fee was (early 2024 figures):

 If you are successful in getting an immigrant visa, there is one last fee you have to pay.
 USCIS charges an "immigrant fee," to cover the expense of creating your green card.
-As of 2023, that immigrant fee is $220.
-You have to pay the USCIS immigrant fee online.
+As of early 2024, that immigrant fee is $220.
+You have to pay it online.
 It's best to do this before leaving for the United States—otherwise it will take a lot longer to get your actual "green card" in the mail.
 See the USCIS Immigrant Fee page of the USCIS website for details on how to pay.

 If applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don't pay the USCIS immigrant fee.
 Instead, you will need to apply for adjustment of status after you are in the United States.
 See How Much It Costs to Get a Green Card by Adjustment of Status for details.